October 7 - Pray for: Portugal

 Pray today

-Evangelical growth, once a source of encouragement, has become a serious challenge.
+Evangelical growth is both a source of encouragement and a serious challenge.

 • Pray for church planting efforts in Portugal.
-Many more churches are needed.
-The EA targetted a goal of 4,000 evangelical churches by 2015.
-Instead, evangelical congegrations actually decreased from 1630 to 964, despite nearly 300 new church plants.
-82% of new church plants have congregations with fewer than 25% Portuguese participating.
+Many congregations closed down, and many others have appeared.
+Nearly half of current evangelical congegrations were started since 2001, and the vision to grow and plant more churches is widespread.
 Several groups adopted cell-church models but face the difficulty that, for many Portuguese, a physical building is what communicates religious legitimacy.
 Pray for continued church growth, for affordable and appropriate meeting places and for leaders for these future churches.
+While there is reason to be encouraged, evangelical growth is quite uneven across the country.

 More